-A once in a lifetime opportunity may also present itself in that you can camp out under the stars either under a tent or simply in a sleeping bag on the ice looking at the stars.
+A once-in-a-lifetime opportunity may also present itself in that you can camp out under the stars either under a tent or simply in a sleeping bag on the ice looking at the stars.

-Under water there are scuba opportunities and also if you need a quick burst of refreshment there are places you can take a brief plunge to clear the senses!
+Underwater, there are scuba opportunities and also if you need a quick burst of refreshment there are places you can take a brief plunge to clear the senses!

-This strange natural phenomenon is an iron oxide tainted stream of salt water that flows from the Taylor glacier.
+This strange natural phenomenon is an iron oxide-tainted stream of salt water that flows from the Taylor Glacier.